-The Best Paper Award of the Organic Geochemistry Division has been restructured, with the intent to encourage the broader organic geochemistry community to play a more active and direct role in the nomination process.
+The Best Paper Award of the Organic Geochemistry Division was recently restructured, with the intent to encourage the broader organic geochemistry community to play a more active and direct role in the nomination process.
 Accordingly, all members of the organic geochemical community are invited to submit nominations, which will be evaluated and ranked by a committee.
 In addition, to better ensure that the award is made to outstanding publications that have had greater opportunity to be recognized, the annual award will be given to papers that were published during the calendar year two years prior to their consideration.

 Best Student Paper Awards have the year marked with **.
 Award recipients are selected by the OGD's Best Paper Award Committee.

 |2015||K. French, C. Hallmann, J. Hope, P. Schoon, A. Zumberge, Y. Hoshino, C. Peters, S. George, G. Love, J. Brocks, R. Buick, and R. Summons||Reappraisal of hydrocarbon biomarkers in Archean rocks||PNAS 112 (2015), pp. 5915-5920|

 |2013||A. Gilbert, R.J.
 Robins, G.S.
 Remaud, and G.G.
 Tcherkez||Intramolecular 13C pattern in hexoses from autotrophic and heterotrophic C3 plant tissues.||PNAS 109 (2012), pp.18204-9

 |2011||P.V.
 Welander, M.L.
 Coleman, A.L.
 Sessions, R.E.
 Summons, and D.K.
 Newman||Identification of a methylase required for 2-methylhopanoid production and implications for the interpretation of sedimentary hopanes||PNAS 107 (2010), pp.8537-42|